 Group Inc. maintains a defined benefit pension plan for substantially all U.S. employees hired prior to November 1, 2003.
-As of November 2004, this plan was been closed to new participants and frozen so that existing participants would not accrue any additional benefits.
+As of November 2004, this plan has been closed to new participants and no further benefits will be accrued to existing participants.
 Employees of certain subsidiaries participate in various defined benefit pension plans.
-These plans generally provide benefits based on years of credited service and a percentage of the employee's eligible compensation.
-In addition, Group Inc. maintains unfunded postretirement benefit plans that provide medical and life insurance for eligible retirees and their dependents covered under the programs.
+In addition, Group Inc. has unfunded postretirement benefit plans that provide medical and life insurance for eligible retirees and their dependents covered under the programs.